https://www.taplowgroup.com3

 2. Change: This is the second phase, where you introduce new processes, behaviors, or technologies.

-3. Refreeze: Solidify the changes by reinforcing the new behaviors and making them the new norm.
+3. Refreeze: Solidify the models for change by reinforcing the new behaviors and making them the new norm.

-This model focuses on the individual.
+This change management approach focuses on the individual.
 Think of it like a personal change checklist:

 • Awareness: Do people even know about the upcoming change?